 “What?” he asked when he caught her gaze.

 “Eh, nothing,” she replied.
 “I see doing all this put you in shape.”

 “Yeah?
 Well, don’t get too distracted.
-We still have a ways to go at this rate.”
+We still have a ways to go.”

 “I should be telling you that.”

-He turned away with a smile hidden in the darkness.
+He turned away and smiled in the darkness.
 With nothing but the items in their hands, they exited the room.
 As they made their way to the fire escape, the tired man tripped over his feet.
 The sudden fall broke the withered floorboard, crashing some of it to the floor below.

 “Shit,” he uttered as Celeste helped him up.

 “You’re bleeding,” she noted the splinters and cuts along his forearms.

 “That’s the least of my worries right now.”

 He grabbed her by her hand upon hearing the infected scramble from below.
 Although his knees had a dull pain, his adrenaline kept him going.
 Celeste exited first and helped him through.
 He let out his grunted pain when he staggered toward her.
 Gabriel eyed the higher-up balcony in a building next to them.
 She shut the window to buy them time.
 The infected below huddled for the ladder.